noemimontobbio/msprog/README.md

 - `toydata_visits`: artificially generated EDSS and SDMT assessments for four patients;
-- `toydata_relapses`: artificially generated relapse dates associated with the patients in `toydata_visits`.
+- `toydata_relapses`: artificially generated relapse onset dates associated with the patients in `toydata_visits`.

 Please refer to the documentation for function usage (e.g. `?MSprog`) and data structure (e.g. `?toydata_visits`).
 The whole documentation is